 The way luminance is perceived as brightness is not linear.
-The range of colors displayed at low luminosities (dark scenes) is just as important as for high luminosities (bright scenes), so we linearize the measured luminosities.
+We use the ICtCp color space to make the measurements as perceptually accurate as possible.
 For more information, see the 'Additional Information' section below.

 Brighter TVs can produce brighter colors, but this is already accounted for in the 'Peak Brightness' score.
 To isolate the impact of peak brightness on the color volume we compare the measured volume to that of an ideal TV with the same brightness.

-The result is given as a percentage of the DCI P3 volume which an ideal TV of the same brightness would cover.
+The result is given as a percentage of the DCI P3 volume in the ICtCp color space which an ideal TV of the same brightness would cover.
 Any parts of the measured volume which fall outside of the target volume (too bright or too saturated compared to an ideal TV reference) are not included in the result.

 This test evaluates the DCI P3 performance of a TV when compared to an ideal 10,000 cd/m² TV.
 Unlike the Normalized DCI P3 result, this test is heavily influenced by the peak brightness of the TV.
 It is not included in any weighting to avoid double counting the peak brightness of the TV, and is provided only for reference.

 Normalized Rec.
 2020 Coverage ITP